mohse-n/L7N_EtherLab/Installation guides/PREEMPT_RT Installation Guide.md

 ```bash
 make -j `getconf _NPROCESSORS_ONLN` deb-pkg
 ```
 Extract RTAI-patched kernel's image and headers.
-(Note that the name of the debian packages might be different).
+(Note that the name of the debian packages might be different from below).
 ```bash
 cd /usr/src
 ```